flowground/amazonaws-com-fms-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetAdminAccount
-### Returns the AWS Organizations master account that is associated with AWS Firewall Manager as the AWS Firewall Manager administrator.
+> Returns the AWS Organizations master account that is associated with AWS Firewall Manager as the AWS Firewall Manager administrator.<br/>

 #### Input Parameters
 * `Action` - _required_